auth0/auth0-multitenant-spa-api-sample/README.md

 ### 7. Use the App!

-1. Navigate to `http://tenant1-yourcompany.com:3000`, login with tenant1's crentials and call the API.
+1. Navigate to `http://tenant1-yourcompany.com:3000`, login with tenant1's credentials and call the API.
 You should see the data associated with tenant1.
-2. Navitage to `http://tenant2-yourcompany.com:3000` and do the same for tenant2.
+2. Navigate to `http://tenant2-yourcompany.com:3000` and do the same for tenant2.

 ## What is Auth0?

 Auth0 helps you to:

-* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
+* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, among others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
 * Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
 * Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
 * Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.